this-is-rajesh/demo/README.md

-This is my first repo created using git bash
+This is my first repo created using git bash.
+Using this repo to practice git commands shown on Udemy course.